timmytheman123/muno-uno-spinoff-/README.md

 # Color Rules
 - blue = you can shoose to be skipped the next turn (wont be affected by anything)
 - yellow = you have an option to replace your hand with a new random hand
-- green = you now have to shuffle your hand so you don't know the card order
+- green = you now have to shuffle your hand so you don't know the card order (disruptive)
-- red = if you can prove you are subscribed to vernon plays youtube the card you played gets turned into a +10 once per game
+- red = if you can prove you are subscribed to vernon plays youtube the card you played gets turned into a +10 once per game (disruptive)

 # winner